-Worktime is defined as all time spent by an employee performing activities which are jobrelated.
-This includes the employee's regular work time, plus time spent performing jobrelated activities which benefit the employer.
-Work done at home or at a place other than the normal work site is work, and the time must be counted (e.g. looking and responding to e-mail, returning phone calls).
-Other examples of paid activities are work related travel, meetings or training that occurs outside of regularly scheduled hours.
+Work time is defined as all time spent by an employee performing job-related activities.
+This includes the employee's regular work time, plus time spent performing job-related activities which benefit the employer.
+Work done at home or a place other than the normal work site is work, and the time must be counted (e.g. looking and responding to e-mail, returning phone calls).
+Other examples of paid activities are work-related travel, meetings, or training that occurs outside of regularly scheduled hours.

 See Travel Time pay below for more details.